104 N Westgate Ave

 He has also worked at the Walt Disney World Resort in Florida as an entomology intern in their hydroponic greenhouses at the Land Pavilion at Epcot.
-While there he was responsible for rearing and maintaining insect colonies, releasing beneficial insects and predatory mites into the greenhouses and assisted with pest monitoring and greenhouse IPM programs.
+While there, he was responsible for rearing and maintaining insect colonies, releasing beneficial insects and predatory mites into the greenhouses, and assisted with pest monitoring and greenhouse IPM programs.

-Johnson is a member of the Illinois Extension Agricultural Association (IEAA), the National Association of County Agricultural Agents (NACAA), and the Entomological Society of America (ESA).
+Ken is a member of the Illinois Extension Agricultural Association (IEAA), the National Association of County Agricultural Agents (NACAA), and the Entomological Society of America (ESA).

 Tomato Problems - Tomatoes are one of the most popular and commonly grown plants in home gardens.
 Learn about common problems that plague tomatoes as well as ways to address them.

 Good Bugs in the Garden - Not all insects we find in our gardens are pests.
 In fact, most insects aren’t pests at all.
 Explore some of the most common beneficial insects and ways to attract them to your garden.